 - Text shouldn't be added to an icon as this will break accessibility.

-- Icons are only one colour, but they can be any of our colours.
+- Icons are only one colour.

 We use a grid for icon creation to give consistency across our icons.
 You should also be considering where your paths sit, to be as close to pixel perfect as possible.
 Here are examples of the grid and basic shapes to show it's usage: